holtgrewe/tracdox/trac-sphinx/source/Tutorial/IndexIterators.rst

 :dox:`VSTreeIterator#getOccurrences getOccurrences`
   returns a string of all positions where the representative occurs in the text

-..
-TODO: Dave has to integrate the figure here.

 :dox:`VSTreeIterator#isRightTerminal isRightTerminal`
-  tests if the representative is a suffix in the text (corresponds to the shaded nodes in the suffix tree figures)
+  tests if the representative is a suffix in the text (corresponds to the shaded nodes in the :ref:`suffix-tree` figures)

 :dox:`VSTreeIterator#isLeaf isLeaf`
   tests if the current node is a tree leaf